oauth2-proxy/oauth2-proxy/README.md

 There are two recommended configurations.

-1) Configure SSL Terminiation with OAuth2 Proxy by providing a `--tls-cert=/path/to/cert.pem` and `--tls-key=/path/to/cert.key`.
+1) Configure SSL Termination with OAuth2 Proxy by providing a `--tls-cert=/path/to/cert.pem` and `--tls-key=/path/to/cert.key`.

 The command line to run `oauth2_proxy` in this configuration would look like this: